flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - make it all work together
         - make the systems be easy to use
         - make something that is as simple to understand as facebook?
+        - I'd like to see [[commonplace books]] that can "talk" to each other.
         - "the [[stream]] flows by too fast"
             - turning streams into gardens
             - [[neil]] from the Agora has great writing on streams vs gardens, how they relate to each other - https://doubleloop.net/